Sharp density discrepancy for cut and project sets: An approach via lattice point counting: Introduction

 \begin{theorem} Suppose that $\Gamma \subset \E$ is completely irrational with respect to $\E_\lef$, $\bs\in \E$, and assume that $\Omega_\lef \subset \E_\lef$ is $s$-regular for some $0<s<1$.
-Assume, furthermore, that there exists some $\eta > 0$ such that $\Gamma^\dagger$ is $\log (1+t)^{(1 + \eta)/s}$-repellant. \end{theorem} As pointed out above, the property of being $\psi$-repellent for $\psi(t)\asymp t^{\mu}$ holds in a conull set of lattices, and in particular the above result establishes that almost every lattice $\Gamma$ corresponds to a cut and project set which is BL equivalent to a lattice.
-We note that Theorems \ref{ThmLiouville} and \ref{ThmLiouvillebis} of the Appendix show that this is more or less the largest class of cut-and-project to which the sufficient conditions of Burago--Kleiner and Aliste-Prieto--Coronel--Gambaudo can be applied, up to a very small (both null and meagre) set.
-In other words, if we want to determine the biLipschitz class of more cut-and-project sets a sufficient condition with weaker conditions need to be found, or an example which is not biLipschitz equivalent to a lattice.
+Assume, furthermore, that there exists some $\eta > 0$ such that $\Gamma^\dagger$ is $\log (1+t)^{(1 + \eta)/s}$-repellant.
+Then, the cut and project set $\Lambda(\Gamma + \bs, \Omega_\lef)$ is BL equivalent to a lattice. \end{theorem} As pointed out above, the property of being $\psi$-repellent for $\psi(t)\asymp t^{\mu}$ holds in a conull set of lattices, and in particular the above result establishes that almost every lattice $\Gamma$ corresponds to a cut and project set which is BL equivalent to a lattice.
+We note that Theorems \ref{ThmLiouville} and \ref{ThmLiouvillebis} of the Appendix show that this is more or less the largest class of cut and project to which the sufficient conditions of Burago--Kleiner and Aliste-Prieto--Coronel--Gambaudo can be applied, up to a very small (both null and meagre) set.
+In other words, if we want to determine the biLipschitz class of more cut and project sets a weaker sufficient condition needs to be found, or an example which is not biLipschitz equivalent to a lattice.